heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 #### Streaming Constraint Handlers

 The same `ConstraintHandlerProvider` mechanism that powers `@PreEnforce` and `@PostEnforce` applies.
-Per-item handlers attach to the `OutputSignal` and run on every emitted item; decision-scoped handlers attach to the `DecisionSignal` and run once per decision arrival.
+Per-item handlers attach to the `OutputSignal` and run on every emitted item.
+Decision-scoped handlers attach to the `DecisionSignal` and run once per decision arrival.
 See [Constraints](#constraints) below.

 For the recoverable pattern, the helper: